openstack/election/README.rst

   which is "The election is held no later than 3 weeks prior to each cycle final release date(on or before ‘R-3’ week)"
 * At least 48 hours in between email deadline and poll start
-* Consider extra-atcs approval deadlines
+* Consider extra-acs approval deadlines
 * Allow at least a week for nomination period

 ``tox -evenv -- setup-election-config`` can be used to pick some possible dates that need to be